mod-ibr/Custom_Rear_Vehicle_Detection_with_TensorFlow_Model_Zoo_with_bdd100k/README.md

-# Custom_Vehicle_Detection-with-TensorFlow-_Model_Zoo
-Custom model for Vehicle Detection with TensorFlow 2 Detection Model Zoo
+# Custom model for Vehicle Detection with TensorFlow 2 Detection Model Zoo.
+### Introduction about this repository:
+* Read the descriptions and comments in Jupyter files.
+* This repository is for Custom Vehicle Detection 'car, bus, truck'
+* The data preparation file depends on our use case, update the file to be compatible with your use case.
+* We chose 'ssd_mobilenet_v2_fpnlite_320x320' for our case with trade-off its acceptable mean absolute precision 'mAP', and Speed in (ms) 'Problem dependant'.
+* If you want to use another model, replace its name with our used model name, link, and model file name.

+## Warning: Make sure to Install TensorFlow with [TensorFlow website](https://www.tensorflow.org/install/pip)

 ![download](https://user-images.githubusercontent.com/81623956/230788844-747031c7-269f-49b1-9ecc-8408eec13565.png)